 The legislation in Colorado meant to restrict gun rights is so all-encompassing and nonstop that it’s exhausting for legislators, advocates, and taxpayers.
-SB21-256: “Local Regulation of Firearms” is just that-it’s tiring.
+SB21-256: “” is just that-it’s tiring.
 The bill made its way though the Senate chamber and could possibly go straight through the House…nothing stops so many of these gun bills in Colorado.

 But SB21-256 is a dangerous way of making laws.
 First, it’s a law enforcement nightmare.
 The bill gives local control regarding firearm possession, concealed or not, to local governments.
 Colorado barely got a taste of that messy process with masks, and firearms are way more controversial than masks.